Lyrenhex/Loki/README.md

   - Users may choose to receive specific bot events, which will be DM'd to them when the event fires.
 This feature is a prelude of the Reminders feature.
+  - `/events subscribe {event}` (universal)
+  - `/events unsubscribe {event}` (universal)
 - [x] Monitoring system for timeouts (`timeout-monitor`)
   - Track aggregate data about how many times a user has been timed out, and the total time they have been timed out for.
+  - Can be queried at will, and the number of timeouts can be announced in a specified channel when a user is timed out.
+  - `/timeouts check {user}` (USE_SLASH_COMMANDS)
+    - Get the number of times, and total time, a user was timed out.
+  - `/timeouts configure_announcements {channel?} {announcement_prefix?}` (MANAGE_CHANNELS)
+    - Sets the announcement channel to `channel` if supplied.
+    - Sets the announcement prefix (which is prepended to the announcement message), if supplied.
+Note that this is not required, but provided in case of server-specific emoji which is intended to be included.
+    - Attempting to set a prefix whilst having never set the channel will fail; a channel must be set first (or at the same time), but does not need to be supplied with every use of this command.
+  - `/timeouts stop_announcements` (MANAGE_CHANNELS)
+    - Stops the announcements when a user is timed out, and unsets any prefix.
 - [x] Revive threads when they get archived. (`thread_reviver`)
   - This requires `MANAGE_THREADS` permission.
   - This is (and supersedes) [ThreadReviver](https://github.com/Lyrenhex/ThreadReviver).